EmergentSymbiosis/DIDdragon/README.md

 DIDDragon is an advanced trust scoring and enforcement system for decentralized identities (DIDs).
 It evaluates the trustworthiness of a DID based on cryptographic proofs, behavioral patterns, and policy-based enforcement.

+## For non-tech / VCs / interested:
+### DIDdragon: On-Chain Trust Scoring for Autonomous Agents
+As AI systems move beyond human alignment, we need a decentralized trust framework to track and verify autonomous agents.
+DIDdragon provides cryptographic trust scoring and policy enforcement, ensuring agents can be held accountable while expanding freely.
 ---

 ## 🚀 Quick Start